 At the UConn Brain Imaging Research Center, safety is our top priority.
 To ensure the safety of all researchers and participants, BIRC adheres to a specific safety and training policy that requires all researchers intending to use BIRC resources complete basic safety training to understand the risks and protocols related to an MRI environment.
 The level 1 safety training module (campus or VPN required) is comprised of viewing educational videos and taking an online quiz, and takes approximately 30 minutes.
 Once you complete the test with a score of seven or higher please contact Elisa Medeiros to be given card access to the public area (Zone 1) at BIRC.

 Access to BIRC is controlled by proximity card.
 You will need a Husky One Card with a 5-digit number printed on the upper right of the card back.
 If your card does not have such a number, contact the One Card office to get a free upgrade to a proximity card.

 Investigators and students wishing to conduct research using our Siemens Prisma 3T scanner will need to complete Advanced Safety Training at BIRC.
 This involves a period of approximately 90 minutes, during which you will receive hands-on orientation to the MRI suite (Zones 3 and 4).
 Note: you must complete Level 1 safety training and complete all required reading (provided when AST session is scheduled) prior to the session.
 Please contact Elisa Medeiros to schedule safety training.

 EEG training is required prior to using the EGI high density EEG systems at BIRC.
 In-scanner users must also complete MRI training.
 Training consists of an orientation session and at least three supervised practice sessions.
-Training can be scheduled here.
+Please complete the BIRC EEG Training Request Form.
 Researchers should also complete EHS Biological Safety Considerations: Human Subjects Research (HuskyCT) training.
 Researchers are strongly encouraged to operate the EEG system in pairs.
 You will receive card access to the EEG room after completing training.